euberdeveloper/tum-conf-scraper/README.md

 ### BrowserOptions

-The options given to the TumConfScraper constructor, see [video-scraper-core](https://github.com/euberdeveloper/video-scraper-core#browseroptions) for more information.
+The options given to the TumConfVideoScraper constructor, see [video-scraper-core](https://github.com/euberdeveloper/video-scraper-core#browseroptions) for more information.

 ### ScrapingOptions